cksystemsteaching/selfie/manuscript/architecture.md

 [Emulator][]
 : Hardware or software that enables one computer system (called the host) to behave like another computer system (called the guest).

-If you are interested in the exact specification of MIPSter or would even like to run MIPSter code there is a MIPSter emulator called mipster implemented in selfie.
+If you are interested in the exact specification of MIPSter or would even like to run MIPSter code there is a MIPSter emulator called mipster implemented in [selfie][].
 The mipster emulator is able to execute MIPSter code and even output the code it executes as well as the involved machine state.
 The code execution output presented below is obtained with mipster.

 ## High-Level Programming